The geometry of Riemannian curvature radii: Introduction

 \subsection{Metric structures}

-The knowledge of the curvature radii of curves of a Riemannian manifold $(M,g)$, is enough to characterize the metric $g$ up to an homotetic transformation, indeed we proved that two Riemannian manifolds having the same curvature radii are homothetic (see Definition \ref{same_R} and Theorem \ref{thm_R_info} for precise definitions). \begin{theorem} Two Riemannian manifolds $(M,g)$ and $(N,\eta)$ have the same curvature radii if and only if they are homotetic. \end{theorem} It is then natural to endow the distribution $\mathcal D(M,g)$ with a metric which is invariant under the action of the homothety group of $(M,g)$.
+The knowledge of the curvature radii of curves of a Riemannian manifold $(M,g)$, is enough to characterize the metric $g$ up to a homothetic transformation, indeed, as shown in Section \ref{secMain}, two Riemannian manifolds having the same curvature radii are homothetic (see Definition \ref{same_R} for the precise statement). \begin{theorem} Two Riemannian manifolds $(M,g)$ and $(N,\eta)$ have the same curvature radii if and only if they are homothetic . \end{theorem} It is then natural to endow the distribution $\mathcal D(M,g)$ with a metric which is invariant under the action of the homothety group of $(M,g)$.
 In Section \ref{secMain} we show the existence of a family of metrics $\eta_{a,b}$ on $\mathcal D(M,g)$, parametrized by two real numbers $a$ and $b$, having this invariance property.
 The triple $(\mathcal R(M,g), \mathcal D(M,g),\eta_{a,b})$ is a sub-Riemannian manifold (\cite{Agrachev}, \cite{Montgomery}), which we denote with $\mathcal R_{a,b}(M,g)$.
 For any $(\gamma, R, V)$ in the image of the lift \eqref{2nd_ord} the metric $\eta_{a,b}$ satisfies the following equation

-The central result regarding these metrics is stated in the following theorem (Theorem \ref{thm_sym}, Section \ref{secMain}). \begin{theorem} Let $(M,g)$ be a Riemannian manifold, let $a,b\in\mathbb R,b>0$, and let $\mathcal R_{a,b}(M,g)$ be the corresponding sub-Riemannian manifold of curvature radii.
+The central result regarding these metrics is stated in the following theorem. \begin{theorem} Let $(M,g)$ be a Riemannian manifold, let $a,b\in\mathbb R,b>0$, and let $\mathcal R_{a,b}(M,g)$ be the corresponding sub-Riemannian manifold of curvature radii.
 The following map is a group isomorphism